viperdsw/viperbar/README.md

 We support creating a custom config, for now the config only accepts 1 key.

 Must create a config in `~/.config/viperbar/viperbar.json`.
+For best results, I recommend installing and using a nerdfont on your system to display icons.
+However I do have plans to try and get other icon types (svg's) working.

 Example config: